shawnmckinney/apache-fortress-quickstart/README.md

  * `-Dtenenat` can be used to specifies a tenant (subtree) being processed.

 ___________________________________________________________________________________
-## SECTION IV.
+## SECTION 4.
 Configure Apache Tomcat and Deploy Apache Fortress Rest

 Set the java system properties in tomcat with the target ldap server's coordinates.